 And if you decide to stay overnight or spend more time in Bratislava, there are plenty of day trips from Bratislava where you can explore other parts of Slovakia.

-Thank you for reading my Bratislava itinerary post
+Thank you for reading my Bratislava day trip guide

 Vienna travel posts: